brsr/antitile/docs/conway.rst

    The waffle operator (W)

-None of these homomorphisms are injections: there are certain :math:`L_x` or :math:`M_x` that correspond to more than one Conway operator.
+Furthermore, none of these homomorphisms are injections: there are certain :math:`L_x` or :math:`M_x` that correspond to more than one EROs.
 Examples for :math:`M_x` are easy to come by: where `n = kd`, :math:`M_k = M_n`.
 For an example where the operators are not related by duality, :math:`M_l = M_p`.
 For :math:`L_x`, :math:`L_{prp} = L_{pp}` but `prp` is not